 Unfounded Crimes - If a crime is reported as occurring on campus, in on-campus residential facilities, in or on non-campus building or property or public property, and through investigation by DPS and it has been determined the initial crime report was false or baseless, i.e. a student reports a burglary to their residence hall and it is determined through investigation a roommate had authorization to enter the space and remove an item, that crime will be classified as "Unfounded".

 Unfounded Crimes - College Farm

-Cameroon Crime Statistics 2018-2020 campus not utilized in 2019 and 2020
+Cameroon Crime Statistics 2020-2022 \campus not utilized during this time period